Sir Richard Evans

 Sir Richard Evans was born in London to Welsh parents and was educated on an Essex County Council scholarship at Forest School.
 He studied at Jesus and St Antony’s Colleges, Oxford.

-He has been Vice-Master and Acting Master of Birkbeck, University of London, Chairman of the History Faculty in the University of Cambridge.
-He is currently Provost of Gresham College, City of London.
+He has served as Vice-Master and Acting Master of Birkbeck, University of London, Chairman of the History Faculty at the University of Cambridge, and Provost of Gresham College, City of London, from 2014 to 2020.
+He is currently the Deputy Chair of the Spoliation Advisory Panel for the Department for Digital, Culture, Media and Sport.